 Conversion tools are used to get new customers sign up to your service.
 In saas, the main conversion tool types include, for example, free trial/freemium, inbound sales process or demos.
 Have one conversion tool/path where you take customer into.

-Focus one year on the above mention points.
+Focus one year on the above mentioned points.

 First, try to grow within these 5 points.
 After you have been able to achieve growth, then try to replicate these for e.g. different target market.